Nathan-Larue/technical-interview-ledn/README.md

 ### Filtering
 Filtering is done via a toggable pannel, in which you can individually select which filter to add / remove or if you wish to select / remove all of them.

-### Librairies
+### Libraries
 When it comes to web application, using libraries some time gives us a lot of leverage.
 As I wanted to work on my _React_ skills, I decided to do most of the UI component by myself.
-If this project would have been a more long term endeavor, I would have used libraries for components such as `Datagrids` (for the table) and `Popovers` (for the filtering pannels).
+If this project would have been a more long term endeavor, I would have used libraries for flexible components such as `Datagrids` (for the table) and `Popovers` (for the filtering pannels).

 ## Possible Improvements